- Based on the U.S. Census, the estimated population of Wisconsin is 5,813,568 as of July 1, 2018.

 - The geographic center of Wisconsin (weighted center) is nine miles southeast of Marshfield in Wood county.

-- The center of the north-western hemisphere in terms of 45 degrees north and 90 degrees west falls in Wisconsin near Poniatowski.
+- The center of the northwestern hemisphere (45 degrees north, 90 degrees west) falls in Wisconsin near Poniatowski.

 Wisconsin Lakes and Rivers